 The 1940 Act and the Code impose numerous constraints on the operations of BDCs and RICs that do not apply to certain of the other investment vehicles that we may compete with.
 BDCs are required, for example, to invest at least 70% of their total assets in certain qualifying assets, including U.S. private or smaller U.S. public companies, cash, cash equivalents, U.S. government securities and other high-quality debt instruments that mature in one year or less from the date of investment.
 See "Item 1.
 Business - Regulation."
-Moreover, qualification for taxation as a RIC requires satisfaction of source-of-income, asset diversification and distribution requirements.
+Moreover, qualification for taxation as a RIC requires satisfaction of both the Income Test and Asset Test, as well as complying with the Distribution Requirements as set forth in the Code.

 See "Certain United States Federal Income Tax Considerations - Qualifying as a Regulated Investment Company."
 Operating under these constraints may hinder our ability to take advantage of attractive investment opportunities and to achieve our investment objective.
-Any failure to do so could subject us to enforcement action by the SEC, cause us to fail to satisfy the requirements associated with RIC status and subject us to entity-level corporate income taxation, cause us to fail the 70% test described above or otherwise have a material adverse effect on our business, financial condition or results of operations.
+Any failure to do so could subject us to enforcement action by the SEC, cause us to fail to satisfy the tests and requirements associated with our RIC status and subject us to entity-level U.S. federal income taxation, cause us to fail the 70% test described above or otherwise have a material adverse effect on our business, financial condition or results of operations.